mtmanning93/Reach_reports/README.md

 #### `Coverage`

-Coverage allowed me to visually check how much of my python code was tested in my unit tests.
-It provides reports and html documents to check which lines need to be tested.
+Coverage allowed me to visually check how much of my Python code was tested in my unit tests.
+It provides reports and HTML documents to check which lines need to be tested.

 To install crispy-forms in the command line: